Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: How the Spiral of Silence Shapes Social Media

 One explanation for this phenomenon is \citet{noelle1974spiral}'s spiral of silence theory.
 The theory posits that, when people perceive their viewpoints as being \textit{incongruent}, or different from the majority of the group, they are less likely to engage in \textit{opinion expression}, or share their viewpoint.
 Since fewer people express the opinion, the viewpoint appears to be even further in the minority, triggering a spiral effect as the growing silence of incongruent opinions compounds upon itself.

 The spiral of silence is an empirical effect, not an unavoidable constant applying to all people: there are ``avant-garde'' and ``hard core'' individuals who stand up for their viewpoints even when they are in the minority~\cite{noelle1977turbulences}.
 Through empirical studies, work has proposed factors that modulate the spiral of silence.
 Individual-level antecedents, including personality traits~\cite{hayes2005willingness,neuwirth2007spiral}, opinion certainty~\cite{matthes2018spiral}, and issue type~\cite{gearhart2018same} can influence opinion expression.
 In social media settings, prior work has focused on identifying platform affordances that influence self-silencing behavior~\cite{wu2018comment,pang2016can}.
 For example, greater perceived anonymity can dampen the effects as the potential social consequences of speaking out are diluted~\cite{wu2018comment}.
-Even commenting versus liking content can impact the degree of self-silencing~\cite{pang2016can}.
+Even the means by which opinions are shared, such as commenting versus liking content, can impact the degree of self-silencing~\cite{pang2016can}.

-While we have insight into how platform-level design decisions influence self-silencing, platforms can house many different online communities each with their own rules, norms, and values.
+While we have insight into how platform-level design decisions influence self-silencing, platforms can house many online communities each with their own rules, norms, and values.
 Given the unique configuration of each online community, it is not surprising that users' behaviors, such as conversation patterns~\cite{choi2015characterizing} or self-disclosure~\cite{yang2017self}, will differ across communities.
 At the moment, the impact of these community-level design decisions has not been factored into our understanding of how the spiral of silence manifests.
+To better understand how these design decisions are linked to self-silencing, this work focuses on Reddit, which is comprised of many distinct subreddits --- each of which has its own governance structures, moderation practices, values, topical interests, and norms~\cite{weld2021making,fiesler2018reddit,leibmann2025reddit} --- providing an ideal context for studying community-level design variation.
+This leads us to our research questions:

-This leads us to our research questions: \begin{addmargin}[1.25em]{0em} \textbf{RQ1.} How does users' opinion expression on Reddit differ when they perceive their viewpoint as being in the majority versus the minority?\\ \textbf{RQ2.} How do online community design factors influence opinion expression of incongruent viewpoints? \end{addmargin}
+\begin{addmargin}[3em]{0em} \textbf{RQ1.} How does users' opinion expression on political subreddits differ when they perceive their viewpoint as being in the majority versus the minority?\\ \textbf{RQ2.} How do online community design factors on political subreddits influence opinion expression of incongruent viewpoints? \end{addmargin}